core-wg/oscore/draft-ietf-core-object-security.md

 ##  Uniqueness of (key, nonce) {#kn-uniqueness}

-In this section we show (key, nonce) pairs are not reused in the encryption of OSCORE messages.
+In this section we show that (key, nonce) pairs are not reused in the encryption of OSCORE messages.

 Fix a Security Context complying with the requirements {{req-params}}) and an endpoint.
 Endpoints may alternate between Client and Server roles, but each endpoint encrypts with the Sender Key of its Sender Context.
 Sender Keys are (stochastically) unique since they are derived with HKDF from unique Sender IDs, so messages encrypted by different endpoints use different keys.
 It remains to prove that the nonces used by the fixed endpoint are unique.